DorianDepriester/adjacencyMatrix/README.md

     int ide;
     adj_mat.Get(id1,id2,ide);

+### Display the adjacency matrix

+    adj_mat.print();

 ## How it works
 Since the oriented adjacency matrices are skew-symmetric, data are stored as lower triangular matrices, in a sake of memory.

 ## Notes
 ### Self loop
-Dispite the skew-symmetry, this class allows to define self loop.
-In this special case, no symmetry is introduced.
-Thus, the diagonal is always positive.
+Because of the skew-symmetry, self loops are forbidden in oriented adjacency matrices.
+Hence, the diagonal is always zero.

 ### Negative node indices
 If any input argument of `Set` is negative, no entry is added to the matrix.
 Still, the maximum edge ID is incremented.
+The same behaviour applies for equal indices (see above).

 ### Purpose
 The class was designed for the [voroGmsh](https://github.com/DorianDepriester/voroGmsh "voroGmsh on GitHub") class.